xumx/magic-square/readme.md

 * 'Click' to select a cell
 * 'Shift + Click' to select multiple cells

+* 'f' to edit function
+* 'r' to re-compute value
+* 'c' to edit css
+* 'l' to edit links
+* 'm' to merge multiple selected cells

 * 'Cmd + C' to Copy
 * 'Cmd + V' to Paste
 * 'Cmd + X' to Cut
 * 'Backspace' to clear cell's value
 * 'Enter' to edit text
-* 'f' to edit function
-* 'r' to re-compute value

 * Use arrow keys to move cursor
-* Merge multiple selected cells

 * Accept javascript code as input. (requires 'return' statement)
+* Javascript can access Underscore (_), jQuery ($), linked cells as an array (link)

-* Accept CSS style for each individual cell
+* Accept special CSS style for each individual cell
 * Accept Server side web crawling using input URL and Javascript function

+* Toolbox to save a cell for later use

+* Pan the canvas using mouse drag

 In the pipeline
 ----------------